Why College Tech Prep

 • More than 80 percent of future jobs through 2010 will require education beyond high school--but not necessarily a four-year degree.
 A majority of these jobs will be in a technical area, according to the U.S. Bureau of Labor Statistics.

 • An associate degree can often lead to wonderful opportunities in technology.
-Of the 145 million jobs in 2005, only 21 percent required a baccalaureate degree or higher.
+Of the 145 million jobs in 2005, only 21 percent will require a baccalaureate degree or higher.
 Some experts say that number is as low as 15 percent.

 • Workers with associate degrees earn 25-30 percent more than workers with a high school diploma.